DevanR/devanr.github.io/_posts/2019-04-02-dont-call-yourself-a-programmer.md

 about it, you’re like a batter who feels poorly about stealing bases in
 baseball: you’re not morally superior, you’re just playing poorly.

-##### All business decisions are ultimately made by one or a handful of multi-cellular organisms closely related to chimpanzees, not by rules or by algorithms:
+##### All business decisions are ultimately made by one or a handful of multi-cellular organisms closely related to chimpanzees, not by rules or by algorithms

 People are people.
 Social grooming is a really important skill.
 People will often back suggestions by friends because they are friends, even when other